pexels-photo-137049

 Libby has always been a problem in the car.
 She gets nervous and wants to touch me while I’m driving.
 Once she jumped in my lap and pushed down on the horn while I sat in a crowded intersection.
 Something had to be done.
 So, I bought this cute little vinyl, front seat “companion box” for Libby.
 I pictured hours of driving with the terrier happily buckled in beside me, looking out the window, smiling and content.

-Instead, Libby became so stressed over her new perch, she gave this loud, frantic, ever-escalating banshee cry.
+Instead, Libby became so stressed over her new perch, she gave this loud, frantic, ever-escalating banshee wail.
 “What is this thing?
 Get me out of here!” she seemed to be saying.
-At one point, my ears hurt so much from her high-pitched hysteria, I had to pull to the side of the road.
+At one point, my ears hurt so much from her high-pitched hysteria, I had to pull to the side of the road and cover them.
 Finally, I gave up.
 Now I just loop her leash tight under the head rest in the passenger seat, so she’s near me but kept (somewhat) at bay.

 And there you have it.
 All gifts bought with the best of intentions, but alas, our animals either ignored, disdained, or destroyed them.